au-research/raid-metadata/rtd/docs/source/index.rst

 The RAiD Metadata Schema underpins how RAiD names are identified, minted, resolved, updated and tracked via their metadata records.
 Any research project or activity with a RAiD name can be related to another RAiD or identified via the RAiD system, as well as cited in research documentation.

 The RAiD system is developed by the Australian Research Data Commons (ARDC).
-In December 2022, the RAiD system was standardised for international use in `ISO 23527, Information and Documentation — Research Activity Identifier (RAiD) <https://www.iso.org/standard/75931.html>`_
+In December 2022, the RAiD system was standardised for international use in `ISO 23527 Research Activity Identifier (RAiD) <https://www.iso.org/standard/75931.html>`.

 RAiD Metadata Schema conventions
 --------------------------------